USER MANUALS

 hive.hdfs.wire-encryption.enabled=true

-Avro, CSV, ORC
+Other File Formats: Avro, CSV, ORC

-The recommended ways is using the presto.catalog property in values.yaml.
-This new catalog will be accessed from the From MPP Catalogs tab.
+You must create a new catalog in the Embedded MPP specifically for accessing these file formats, as the predefined hive catalog is not accessible from the From MPP Catalogs tab The recommended ways to do this is by using the presto.catalog property in the values.yaml.
+This new catalog will then be accessible from the From MPP Catalogs tab.

 # -- Additional catalogs